 North Port features biking, hiking, riding and Warm Mineral Springs, a modern-day health spa with a history dating back 10 thousand years.

 High-rising Riviera Dunes Marina may symbolize the Palmetto of late, but waterways and an agricultural museum suggest the town’s beginnings.
 Tour the Manatee County Agricultural Museum, the 1914 Carnegie Library and a 1935 schoolhouse at Palmetto Historical Park.
 Emerson Point Preserve evidences natural Palmetto; paddle or bike past beaches and canals thick with mangroves.

 Its perch on the south side of Charlotte Harbor and the Peace River never goes unnoticed by anglers and nature-seekers.
 It also inspires resident and visiting artists, who have fashioned a creative hook for this fishing village.
 More than 30 hand-painted murals depict local flora, fauna and founders.
 On and around Marion Avenue, you can shop and lunch amid the arts (and palms, old-style street lamps and brick streets), and harborside Fishermen’s Village is a lively place with more of the same.
 USA Today’s 10 Best named Punta Gorda the #2 Small Town Food Scene.

 You can see more of Sanibel on two wheels than on four; try a bike ride on 25 miles of of paved trails.
 Or hoof it, and check out some of the best parks, walking trails, and biking areas Southwest Florida has to offer.
-Pine Island’s Flatwood Preserve, the Botanical Gardens at Sanibel Moorings, the Four-Mile Cove Ecological Preserve and the J.N.
+Make sure to explore the Botanical Gardens at Sanibel Moorings as well as the J.N.
 “Ding” Darling National Wildlife Refuge, which makes up a large portion of Sanibel Island, protecting the largest undeveloped mangrove ecosystem in the United States.